AnAnonymousProject/FeaProtect/README.md

 we selected 25 subjects for experimentation, including 24 manually constructed scenarios for simulation and one practical scenarios.
 These datasets were obtained from a variety of tasks, including price prediction and disease diagnosis.
+In this repository, we have included several models and datasets.
+Due to the large scale of our study and our experiments, which involved 25 subjects, we have chosen to provide models and datasets specifically for Mobile Price Prediction tasks for replication.
+We guarantee that once the anonymous period has finished, we will supply additional models and datasets available on Google Drive.
 ![](images/dataset_model.png)

 ## The Requirements: